g-ford/cradle/part9/README.markdown

       Build-Depends:     base >= 3,haskell98
       hs-source-dirs:    src

-The paramaters in this file should be pretty self explainatory, with the main ones to keep an eye being the dependencies and the entry file.
+The parameters in this file should be pretty self explanatory, with the main ones to keep an eye being the dependencies and the entry file.
+One thing to note is the `hs-source-dirs` parameter.
+This says that all the code can be found under the `src` directory, and the `Main-is` parameter will therefore look for `src/Lbach.hs`.

 You'll also need to create a file called `LICENSE` and create `setup.hs` as:

     import Distribution.Simple
     main = defaultMain